Australian Cuisine, just what do Aussie’s eat?

 Australian cuisine refers to the food of Australians and its indigenous society.
 Often this conjures up a vision of “bush tucker” from when our indigenous developed a unique hunter gatherer diet consisting of witchetty grubs and bush berries.
-Australia was first colonized by the British and our culinary tastes were strongly influenced.
+While Australia doesn’t have a single official national dish, it is widely considered the quintessential Aussie dish is roast lamb.
+Roast lamb, the Sunday staple, is a symbol of a hearty, communal meal, representing a love for sharing food with family and friends.
+Australian cuisine is blend of traditional bush tucker, fresh seafood (and lots of it), and influences from British, European, Asian, and Middle Eastern cultures, with iconic dishes like meat pies, Vegemite, Pavlova, and Lamingtons.
+Australia was first colonised by the British and our culinary tastes were strongly influenced by them.

-Today roast dinners of lamb or beef, the Australian meat pie and fish and chips remain hugely popular.
+Today roast dinners of pork, lamb or beef, the Australian meat pie and fish and chips remain hugely popular.
 Meat is the core food in our cuisine, with the good old Aussie barbecue an Australian tradition.
+From one of the tastiest and easiest apricot chicken, to Mum’s shepherd’s pie, curried sausages, creamy tuna mornay or hearty beef rissoles, nothing says classic Aussie dinners quite like these.
+And let’s not forget the simple meal served in wintertime and the aroma of her homemade pea and ham soup.

-A long love affair with meat, our great weather and love of the outdoors puts the barbie among our favourite cooking methods.
-At the heart of any Aussie BBQ is the snagger, banger, the good old beef sausage.
+A long love affair with meat, our great weather and a passion for the outdoors puts the barbie among our favourite cooking methods.
+At the heart of any Aussie BBQ is the snag, banger, the good old beef sausage.
 There’s something homely about a snag in a roll or a slice of bread, with tomato sauce and some fried onion on top.
-A sausage sizzle put on outside the local Bunning’s hardware store on Sundays makes a bit of DIY that much more appealing.
+An iconic sausage sizzle put on each weekend outside the local Bunning’s hardware store makes a bit of DIY that much more appealing.

 There is another icon we may not have invented, but we sure have taken to the next level and that’s the hamburger.
-When we ask for them with “the lot” we get a beef pattie in a bread roll, loaded with runny fried egg, bacon, cheese, tomato, lettuce, onions and tomato sauce and something not many cultures could have imagined, the addition of beetroot.
-Pickles are only added in ‘food chain’ burgers.
+When we ask for them with “the lot” we get a beef pattie in a bread roll, loaded with runny fried egg, bacon, cheese, tomato, lettuce, onions and tomato sauce.
+Pickles are only added in ‘food chain’ burgers but something not many cultures could have imagined, is the addition of beetroot.
+Aussies love to add beetroot to their burgers, sandwiches and salads.
+One of the most popular is roast pumpkin and beetroot salad with feta and walnuts.
+You’ll find beetroot featured throughout many menus in Australia.
+It pairs well with sweet and strong flavours, adding creativity to many dishes.
+I also roast whole baby beetroot along with the regular root vegetables.

 Then there’s the fusion of Chinese and easy to eat, the Chiko Roll.
 A deep fried, savoury roll encasing a blend of shredded cabbage, beef, barley, carrots and green beans.
 This is an ideal accompaniment to a feed of fish ‘n chips (see further) or a great footy snack.

-Another iconic Aussie footy snack and well known take away, although British in origin, is the good old Meat pie, but we have commandeered it as our own.
+A well known take-away and an iconic Aussie footy snack, although British in origin, is the good old Meat pie, but we have commandeered it as our own.
 It is filled with minced beef in gravy, encased in a baked flaky pastry shell about 10cm across so it’s easy to eat.
 Eaten with a generous squirt of tomato sauce is a must do.
 Popular brands are Mrs Macs which started in Perth in the 1950’s and Four n Twenty an iconic brand for over 60 years.
 Well known to Australian expats, the meat pie is becoming popular in US when food chain Pie Face opened its first chain in New York in 2011.

 Vegemite on toast, us happy little vegemite’s enjoyed it breakfast, lunch and tea, or so the song goes.
 It’s been suggested that Australians know the lyrics of the Vegemite jingle written in 1954 better than our National Anthem.
-This is as Australian food as it gets.
+This pantry staple is as Australian food as it gets.
 Launched in 1923, Vegemite is one of our most popular foods, with more than 22 million jars sold each year.
 In every culture there are foods adored by locals but outsiders recoil.
 Just as the French love their escargot or Scots’ their Haggis, we Aussies have a passion for Vegemite.
-Instructions are simple; spread on hot buttered toast as soon as possible and apply a very thin, even spread.
+Instructions are simple; spread on hot buttered toast as soon as possible and apply a very thin, even spread and eat.
+Take this to the next level with dippy eggs.
+Serve a soft, runny boiled egg in an egg cup, cut the top off and enjoy with a side of vegemite toast cut into fingers (we call them soldiers) and dip into yolk.
+Voilà, yummy!
 Another serving suggestion is to spread onto Sao biscuits, (see further).
+But saving the best for last, Tiger Toast.
+This super east snack is delicious.
+Simply cut cheese slices in strips and place on buttered toast and grill.
 This dark brown paste with its deep, bitter taste is quintessentially part of every Australian breakfast and no doubt an important victory for patriotic taste buds across the world, best described as “an acquired taste”.

 We have quite a sweet tooth too.
 A firm childhood favourite in Australia is the good old Vanilla Slice.
 Nothing beats the light crispy pastry sandwiching a velvety smooth vanilla custard and iced with passionfruit icing.
 Just the thought of these takes many back to their school days and only in Australia could we take such a delicate treat and call it ‘Snot Block’.

 Aeroplane Jelly has been around since 1927 when Bert Appleroth first made jelly crystals in his bathtub and began distributing them along his Sydney tram route.
 Aeroplane Jelly became a household name in the 40’s when a five year old Joy King sang famous jelly jingle, “I like Aeroplane jelly” and is still Australia’s favourite.
 We love this delicious wobbly jelly and buy more than twenty million packets a year.
-The Anzac biscuit was created as a nutritional boost for soldiers during World War I and designed to withstand long sea journeys.
+The best way to enjoy jelly is in the ubiquitous Christmas Trifle.
+And it must be Aeroplane Port Wine flavour.

-Next we have Milo, a chocolate and malt powder that is mixed in hot or cold milk to produce a popular beverage.
-Milo is made from malted barley and just one glass gives children 50% of their daily iron, calcium, vitamin B1 and vitamin C. Milo will be 80 years in production this year, having been first launched at the Sydney’s Royal Easter show in 1934.
+Next we have Milo, Australia’s iconic crunchy milk drink, first introduced in 1934, a time of great economic depression.
+Milo is a delicious chocolate and malt powder that is mixed in hot or cold milk to produce a popular beverage.
+Just ignore the tin’s recommendation of one scoop PER serving, it’s the Aussie way to add as much as possible to your glass of milk and also put several heaped spoonful on icecream to double the awesome.
+It is even Milo is made from malted barley and just one glass gives children 50% of their daily iron, calcium, vitamin B1 and vitamin C. Milo was first launched at the Sydney’s Royal Easter show.
 Whether you like your Milo hot, cold, with breakfast, after sport, stirred in or sprinkled on top of a glass of milk or just sneak an extra spoonful straight from the can, Milo has become somewhat of a rite of passage for kids in Australia.

-Another European inspired beverage, wine, is now a large market with approx $5.5 billion per year to the nation’s economy.
+We’ve got pretty at wine making too.
+Another European inspired beverage, now a large market with approx $5.5 billion per year to the nation’s economy.
 The Australian Wine Industry is now the fourth largest exporter of wine around the world from Hunter Valley Region, Margaret River and Barossa Valley.
 Australia is one of the world’s major wine and beer producing nations, producing high volumes of light lager style beers, mostly for domestic and export consumption.

-Australia has the world’s third largest fishing zone and seafood plays a big part of our diet.
+Australia has the world’s third largest fishing zone and seafood plays a huge part of our diet.
 We have high quality seafood for domestic consumption and export from lobster, prawn, tuna, salmon and abalone from clean ocean waters and oysters, salmon, tuna, mussels, prawns, barramundi harvested from aquaculture.
-Australian seafood cuisine features Southern Bluefin Tuna, King Trout, King George Whiting, Moreton Bay Bugs, Mud Crab, Dhufish, Yabbies and Marron as well as Abalone and Rock Lobster.
+Australian seafood cuisine features Southern Bluefin Tuna, King Trout, King George Whiting, Moreton Bay Bugs, Mud Crab, Dhufish, Squid, Octopus, Yabbies, and Marron as well as Abalone and Rock Lobster.
 The Prawn Cocktail a traditional seafood starter, is made up of shelled prawns in mayonnaise and tomato dressing, served in a glass with shredded lettuce.
 It’s famous the world over, but Australia really embraced the Prawn Cocktail as its own in 1970’s, the beginning of fine dining, Aussie style.
+Our love of seafood and meat is enjoyed in a delightful pairing of land and sea named the ‘surf and turf’.
+Surf and Turf, which refers to a combination of steak and seafood served on one plate.
+Our favourite way to enjoy it is a perfectly seared fillet of beef topped with succulent prawns swimming in a creamy, sauce.
+Also known as ‘reef and beef’, the dish gained popularity in the 1960s and 1970s, becoming a symbol of affordable middle-class Australian cuisine.
+Another favourite of mine and a great combo is pork belly and scallops.

 Whilst fish and chips may have originated in UK it remains popular here in Australia and consists of deep fried battered fish with deep fried slab cut chips, salt, vinegar and lemon wedges.
 This is a popular dish eaten at the beach in the paper with a Dim Sim, pineapple fritter and beer or can of coke.
 A popular dessert to accompany this is the deep fried Mars Bar.